Logan Certified, our adaptive reuse, mixed-use live | workspace, is complete.

 CONSTRUCTION AND HOW LOGAN CERTIFIED GOT ITS NAME

-The former grocery store on site was called “Logan Certified Food Market” as evidenced by these old ATM receipts we found during site investigation.
+The former grocery store onsite was called “Logan Certified Food Market” as evidenced by these old ATM receipts we found during the site investigation.
 Hence the name of our development, Logan Certified.

 Historical photo mosaic (clockwise from top left: Sales Letter Corporation details the businesses on Diversey circa 1912; Chicago Tribune Headline about a holdup at the former grocery store at 2857 W. Diversey in 1952; Albany Ave South of Diversey; A vintage shot of the Northwest Corner of Diversey and California in Logan Square; Sanborn Map shows the footprint of the buildings in the area—this is how we discovered that the front portion of our building was built first.)